 Now you can determine if you are at risk of Alzheimer’s Disease with a simple gene test!

 Senile dementia and AD are considered the greatest medical threats of the twenty-first century which manifests as cognition decline, neuro-immunological conditions and neuroinflammation.
 Brain neurotransmission pathways become impaired due to mechanisms of deposition of amyloid β (Aβ) and hyperphosphorylated tau tangles (neurofibrillary tangles) in the brain.

-The heterogeneity of Alzheimer’s disease (AD) can be elucidated with identification of APOE gene and differentiation of its alles.
-Apolipoprotein E4 (apoE4), the most prevalent genetic risk factor of AD, is expressed in more than half of AD patients.
+The types and degrees of Alzheimer’s disease (AD) can be elucidated with identification of ApoE gene and differentiation of its alles.
+Apolipoprotein E4 (apoE4) is the most prevalent genetic risk factor of AD.

 Factors that influence risk for AD and modify predictive value of ApoE include age, race, CVD risk factors, lipid levels, blood pressure, diabetes and lifestyle.

 The link between apoE4 and AD is more pronounced in female than in male APOE4 carriers, suggesting that specific sex-related hormones, or the lack thereof, may play a role in mediating the pathological effects of apoE4.(2)

 Unpacking APOE Isoforms